 3. Joseph O’ Reggio

 In yet another case of negligence at child birth, Joseph O’ Reggio was awarded a $6 million pound compensation payout at court for brain damage he sustained as a result of medical negligence at the time of his birth.
 Now afflicted with cerebral palsy, severe learning difficulties and being unable to feed himself, the court held it was only appropriate that the NHS pay the sum to O’ Reggio’s family, since he requires constant concerted care, and must see speech therapists and physiotherapists on a regular basis for rehabilitative purposes.
-O’ Reggio may now be able to afford the care he needs, but it’s important to note that even just claims can fail in court if not argued well- so make sure if you require compensation that you hire competent compensation lawyers to maximize your chances of receiving appropriate recompense.
+O’ Reggio may now be able to afford the care he needs, but it’s important to note that even just claims can fail in court if not argued well—so make sure that you hire competent personal injury lawyers to maximize your chances of receiving appropriate compensation.

 4. Zachary Quinn

 Turning to Australia, and in what remains one of the biggest negligence payouts in Australian history, 7 year old Zachary Quinn’s family was awarded more than $9 million dollars in damages because of complications arising out of his birth.
-Zachary’s mother, Teanne, headed to hospital complaining that there was no foetal movement inside her womb, and doctors and hospital staff performed only cursory checks on before releasing her.
+Zachary’s mother, Teanne, who could resorts to Grants if she’s eligible, headed to hospital complaining that there was no foetal movement inside her womb, and doctors and hospital staff performed only cursory checks on before releasing her.
 As a result of this negligence, Quinn was born with severe learning difficulties and cerebral palsy, similar to Joseph O Reggio (above).
 Teanne stated that the payout would help her cope with the costs of caring for her son, and would help him receive the best quality of life possible under the circumstances.

 5. Payout for Child Abuse